WELCOME FROM OUR UNDERGRADUATE DEAN

-As a student here, you will learn strategizing, problem-solving and critical thinking — skills that make you valuable in design, planning, and related professions.
-Our programs prepare you for the world of the 21st century, where everything changes quickly, and where those who have the most diverse skills have the best chance of moving ahead, gaining opportunities and making a difference.
+As a student here, you will learn strategizing, problem-solving, and critical thinking — skills that make you valuable in design, planning, and related professions.
+Our programs prepare you for the world of the 21st century, where everything changes quickly, and where those who have the most diverse skills have the best chance of moving ahead, gaining opportunities, and making a difference.

 Welcome from our Undergraduate Advisors

 CED puts you at the forefront of creating a sustainable future.
-Today’s students have inherited unprecedented global and environmental challenges that could not have been foreseen when this college was founded in 1959.
+Today’s students have inherited unprecedented global and environmental challenges that could not have been foreseen when the college was founded in 1959.
 As a student, these challenges require you to learn radically new ways to fashion buildings and neighborhoods, cities and regions, and landscapes that will harbor our diverse ways of life — challenges CED has shaped its current core curriculum to meet.

 Among the nation’s top environmental design schools, CED is also one of the world’s most distinguished laboratories for experimentation, research, and intellectual synergy.
 The first school to combine the disciplines of architecture, planning, and landscape architecture into a single college, CED leads the way toward an integrated approach to analyzing, understanding, and designing what is known as "our built environment."
 CED’s curriculum also stresses that environmental design is inseparable from its social, political-economic, and cultural contexts.